 To sketch out the background situation, ask yourself the following questions:

 - WHEN and WHERE did this take place?

 - WHAT were you hoping to do / expected to do?

 - WHAT YOU did...?

-What exactly did you do and how did you use your strengths?
+What exact tasks and action did you do?
+And how did you use your strengths?

 - Ask yourself the following "How, why, what?"